WarperSan/BingoAPI/docs/BingoSync_Documentation.md

 Unless `seed` is set to a number, the game will generate a seed automatically.

-In order to make the request work, you need to set both `csrfmiddlewaretoken` and the header `X-CSRFToken` to a valid CORS token.
+In order to make the request work, you need the cookie `csrftoken` from calling `GET https://bingosync.com`, and you need to set both `csrfmiddlewaretoken` and the header `X-CSRFToken` to te secret CSRF token.

 ### Response Body:
 `none`